Riverside City College’s baseball team wins again, uses fast start and pitching to defeat Orange Coast College

 Despite the fourth inning where he gave up three runs, Butler stayed consistent and retired 14 straight batters.

-“(I was) just trying to conserve energy,” said Butler.
+“(I was) just trying to conserve energy,” Butler said.
 “Trying not to do too much.
 Letting my defense work behind me.”

 With the win, RCC has now won 12 straight games.
 However, they expect to improve and grow as the season continues.